TosbackCgusBridge-Bot/CGUs-versions/Avis/Privacy Policy.md

-Privacy Notice | Avis Rent a Car <iframe src="//www.googletagmanager.com/ns.html?id=GTM-KMF9MM" height="0" width="0" style="display:none;visibility:hidden"></iframe>.
+Terms of use | Avis Rent a Car <iframe src="//www.googletagmanager.com/ns.html?id=GTM-KMF9MM" height="0" width="0" style="display:none;visibility:hidden"></iframe>.
 Log into your Avis Account.
 For full Avis and Amazon benefits, after logging in with Amazon you'll need to log in to Avis and link your accounts.
 Remember Me YES NO If Captcha is not present, please try a private or alternative browser.
 Log In

 *   Forgot username?
 *   Forgot password?